-On a clear day the amount of solar energy available is typically 1000 W/m2 (that's about 13 100 watt incandescent light bulbs per square metre).
-Of course, the amount of solar energy available also depends upon the location on a monthly or annual basis, the amount of cloud cover and the height of the sun.
+On a clear day the amount of available solar energy is typically 1000 W/m2 (that's about 13,100 watt incandescent light bulbs per square metre).
+The amount of solar energy available depends on factors such as the location on a monthly or annual basis, the amount of cloud cover, and the height of the sun.

 The most widely used applications for solar energy are for water and space heating.
 Ventilation solar air heating is also growing in popularity.
-The uptake of electricity-producing solar technologies are becoming more popular as the costs become more competitive with conventional electrical generating technologies.
+Electricity-producing solar technologies are becoming more popular as the costs become more competitive with conventional electrical generating technologies.

 Although it is seasonal, Yukon receives close to the same amount of sunshine annually as many regions of Canada.
-The following table shows that Whitehorse receives about 10% less sunshine than Victoria, BC and 35% less sunshine than Estevan, Saskatchewan, which is the sunniest place in Canada.
+The table on the right shows that Whitehorse receives about 10% less sunshine than Victoria, BC and 35% less sunshine than Estevan, Saskatchewan, which is the sunniest place in Canada.

 Due to the latitude of Whitehorse, at approximately 61° N, there is a marked difference in solar radiation depending on the season.
 For example, "mean daily direct solar radiation on a sloped surface" reaches a maximum of 11.75 mega joules per square metre in June, while the maximum for December is 3.33 mega joules per square metre.

 Hours of Sunlight (Source: Environment Canada 1997)